OmarSolimanDev/Deploying-CI-CD-On-Kubernetes-cluster-Using-Terraform/README.md

-# A CI/CD Pipeline on A GKE Cluster Using Terraform
+# A CI/CD Pipeline On A GKE Cluster Using Terraform

 ## Project's Description